transcom/mymove/docs/adr/0065-use-office-app-for-prime-ui.md

 Therefore, the designers will not need to be required to review any changes made to the Prime UI application.
 Collaboration between design and engineering for the Prime UI is encouraged but not required.

+#### Handling Business Logic

+Future decisions will need to be made around how to handle Business Logic that the Users may expect to do in a single action that our RESTful API endpoints are not capable of doing.
+This means that either the Support API or Client-side data manipulation will have additional work to update or tie data behind the scenes.